 Download your course specification here

 Disclaimer: Every effort has been made to ensure the accuracy of this information at the time of publication.
-However, as the content of our programmes is constantly being developed, the information contained within the specifications is liable to change.
-Also, the programme structures shown here may not necessarily be relevant to students that have already started a programme of study.
-Significant changes will be highlighted here and on the relevant programme pages.
+However, as the content of our courses is constantly being developed, the information contained within the specifications is liable to change.
+Also, the course structures shown here may not necessarily be relevant to students that have already started a course.
+Significant changes will be highlighted here and on the relevant course pages.
 If you need any further information please contact the AECC University College Academic Registrar.

 The MSc in Medical Ultrasound is currently undergoing periodic (six-yearly) review and there will be an internal review panel and re-accreditation visit from CASE in February 2018.
 We anticipate that the outcome will be known by May 2018.